IPhone 3GS: Hardware

-The liquid-crystal display on the device was designed by Apple and made by LG.
-It features a capacitive touchscreen with a pixel density of 163 pixels per inch (ppi) on a 3.5 in 480-by-320 display.
+The display on the device is a liquid-crystal display supplied by Toshiba.
+It has a pixel density of 163 pixels per inch (ppi) on a 3.5 in 480-by-320 display and has a capacitive touch screen layer over the top.
 Improvements over its predecessor's screen include 24-bit color emulation (18-bit color display plus dithering) for a more color rich display and oleophobic coating to help reduce fingerprints on the display.
 The capacitive touchscreen is designed for a bare finger, or multiple fingers for multi-touch sensing.

 The iPhone 3GS features an improved 3-megapixel camera manufactured by OmniVision.
 In addition to the higher pixel count, it also features auto-focus, auto white balance and auto macro and is capable of capturing VGA video.